teem2/dreemgldemo/compositions/guide/README.md

 supporting screens and other views not intended to be used except as examples are typically kept in the `./example` or `./examples` directory.

-For this guide one simple screen (see `./compositons/guide/screens/search.js` for complete code) gathers user input and displays the list of movies (as `guide$movie` views):
+For this guide one simple screen (see `./compositons/guide/browser.js` for complete code) gathers user input and displays the list of movies (as `guide$movie` objects):

-    define.class(function(screen, view, button, editor, text, guide$movie) {
+    define.class(function(screen, view, button, editor, text, this$movie) {

         this.attribute('term', {type:String});
         this.attribute('movies', {type:Array});